Are Shade Sails A Good Choice For Keeping You Cool?

 What Are the Shortcomings of Shade Sails?

-When it comes to using Shade sails, you get what you pay for.
+By using shade sails, you get what you pay for.
 That goes for the product itself as well as the installation.
-The materials should remain taut and sturdy for years, but if the poles aren’t installed correctly or if you get a substandard sail, the material can stretch or the sail can sag.
+The materials should remain taut and sturdy for years, but if you don’t install poles or hooks correctly, the sail can get damaged.
+If you get a substandard sail, the material can stretch or the sail can sag.

-Worse than this, if you aren’t paying attention to the materials your shade sail is made of, you might end up with one that is flammable or at the very least, not flame retardant.
+Worse than this, if you aren’t paying attention to the materials used to manufacture your shade sail, you might end up with one that is flammable.
+At the very least, look for one that is flame-retardant.
 Don’t compromise when safety is important.
 Double-check your materials and also just keep your fires and heat away from your shade sails.

 Why Are Shade Sails So Expensive?

-Cost depends on how much you want to spend and whether you can properly install these things yourself or not.
+Cost depends on how much you want to spend and whether you can properly install these things yourself.
 You can purchase shade sails for very cheap, but you get what you pay for with these materials.

 And the better sails are going to be heavy-duty and cost at least $300 for smaller versions and make their way up from there.
 For instance, 30ft (approximately 9 meters) square heavy-duty shade sails can run around $1700.

 This is at least a 2-person installation, even if you DIY.
-If you don’t mind replacing your shade sails more often because they aren’t as heavy-duty and you install them yourself, you might get everything handled cheaper.
-Big box stores carry less expensive versions and you can learn to install them from any number of sources.
+You can get things handled cheaper, sure.
+If you don’t mind replacing your shade sails more often because they aren’t as heavy-duty and you install them yourself, the price lowers.
+Big box stores carry less expensive versions and you can learn to install them from many sources.

-If you want to get the product along with a professional installation with designs specific to your space, mounting rigs, cemented poles, and guarantees, this can run around $5000 – $10,000 depending on the size and number of shade sails needed for the design.
+To get the product along with professional installation designs specific to your space, mounting rigs, and cemented poles, be prepared to spend $5000–$10,000.
+And that also depends on the size and number of shade sails needed for the design.
 Professional installation always comes with a price.
+But the professionals usually guarantee their work and the product quality.

 In Conclusion